-Bathroom mold removal is among the least desirable chores in the house.
+Bathroom mold removal is one of the least desirable chores in most homes.

-After all, when faced with the ominous-looking black growth between tiles or caulk, who hasn't been just a bit tempted to cut and run?!
+After all, when faced with the ominous-looking black mold between tiles on caulk or around fixtures, who hasn't been tempted to cut and run?

 So instead of heading for the door, let's just deal with these nasty interlopers now and send them packing - stat - so we can stay put.
 This eight-step bathroom mold removal routine can help.

-Start by opening the window, if you have one) to give mold spores an easy exit.
+Start by opening the bathroom window (if you have one) to give mold spores an easy exit.
 If you don't, grab a fan and position it so that it blows clean air from other rooms inside.

-Put on your gloves, then mix a mold removal solution of 1 cup of bleach with 1 gallon of water in a bucket.
-Swirl it around gently with your gloved hand, making sure none of the solution splashes out onto nearby surfaces.
+Put on your cleaning gloves and mix a bathroom mold removal solution of 3/4 cup (180ml) of bleach in 1 gallon (4L) of water in a cleaning bucket.
+Swirl it around gently with your gloved hand to mix, taking care to ensure none of the solution splashes out onto nearby surfaces.

-While bleach is a key player in mold removal, it can also remove color from carpeting and bath mats.
-So be sure items in your bathroom that could be stained are removed before you begin to your mold and mildew cleaning routine.
-If you have carpeting outside your bathroom, plan your post mold clean up so that there's no chance of dripping the cleaning solution on your way out.
+So be sure items in your bathroom that could be stained are removed or covered before you begin to your mold and mildew cleaning routine.
+If you have carpeting outside your bathroom, plan your post-mold cleanup so that there's no chance of dripping the cleaning solution on your way out.

-This will be the water you use to rinse away the cleaning solution.
+This second bucket will hold the water you use to rinse away the mold cleaning solution from surfaces.

-Let the solution to sit on surfaces with mold or mildew for at least 15 minutes to allow it enough time to do its job.
+Let the solution to sit on surfaces with mold or mildew for at least 15 minutes to fully remove mold.

-Rinse the bleach solution completely from the tile or grout surface, using the second bucket of clean water.
+Rinse the bleach solution entirely from the tile or grout surface, using the second bucket of clean water.

 Dry the cleaned areas in your bathroom completely.
 Surface moisture encourages mold and mildew growth.
 You can use old rags, paper towels, or use that fan, aimed at the surface, or blow dry.

-Repeat the surface cleaning routine above if you can still see or smell mold or mildew after cleaning.
+Repeat the surface cleaning routine above if you can still see or smell mildew after cleaning.

-Don't become numbers-bound here; simply turning on the bathroom fan for 15 minutes after your shower or bath will significantly lower the bathroom humidity.
+Don't become numbers-bound here; merely turning on the bathroom fan for 15 minutes after your shower or bath will significantly lower the bathroom humidity.